kgsws/kgdoom/manual/readme.md

 - function `fakeContrast(enable)`
   - Override fake contrast settings.
   - Set `true` to enable fake contrast in level.
+- function `setSky(texturename)`
+  - Change current sky texture.
 - function `setBackground(patchlump)`
   - This function will set screen background to this gfx from any WAD.
   - Use of this function is not recommended as specified image will only show trough holes in map (= bad map).
   - It is only used for Doom2 finale emulation.

 #### mobj states
 There are few animations that every mobjtype can have.
-Only spawn state has meaning for all of them, as it is state it gets set to on level load.
+Only spawn state has meaning for all of them, as it is state every mobj has set on level load.
 Other animations depend on flag combinations.
 Unused states can be used in any way you wish.
 Animations are always specified as `_animName`.
-Animations are creaded from one or more frames.
+Animations are created from one or more frames.
 Every frame can optionaly call any function with this `mobj` as argument.
+For better explanation on animation sequences see included `kgexamples.wad`.
+(TODO: maybe place example here)
 - `_spawn`
   - Basic animation for all mobjs.
 - `_see`